-The Lorck Kunstpris is a collaboration between Christian Lorck Schive and Spouse Trust and Trondheim kunstmuseum.
-The purpose of the Lorck Schive Art Prize is to generate debate and interest around contemporary art by honouring outstanding artists.
+The Lorck Schive Kunstpris is a collaboration between Christian Lorck Schive and Spouse Trust and Trondheim kunstmuseum.
+The purpose of the Lorck Schive Kunstpris is to generate debate and interest around contemporary art by honouring outstanding artists.
 The prize exhibition is held at Trondheim kunstmuseum every second year.
 The first exhibition took place in 2013.
 The Prize is NOK 1 100 000 (apx.
 123 000 EUR), with 150 000 NOK (apx.
 16 700 EUR) going to each of the four nominated artists, and one of them receives the prize at 500 000 NOK (apx.
 56 000 EUR).
 The prize is thus one of the world’s largest.
-The price exhibition can be seen at Trondheim kunstmuseum from 21.
-September 2019.

 Trondheim kunstmuseum is one of Norway’s leading art institutions with a public remit to serve as a regional knowledge base for national and international developments in art.
 Founded in 1845, Trondheim kunstmuseum houses one of Norway’s largest public collections with key works of Norwegian 19th and 20th century art, as well as works by important international figures.